St. Kate's news features Fathi Ahmed, America Reads tutor, for...

-The Center for Community Work and Learning facilitates service-learning courses and off-campus student employment to positively impact the community.
+The Center for Community Work and Learning facilitates service-learning courses and meaningful student employment on- and off-campus to positively impact our community.

 Promoting social justice